backdrop-contrib/3-column-top-footer-layouts/README.md

 where a top footer in 3 columns are added.
 They were created as a result of inspiration and confusion from/by the receip-module 'Digital Agency'.

+This release contains:
+- moscone_flipped-3col-footer
+- moscone3col-footer
+- boxton-3col-footer
+- sutro-3col-footer

 Installation
 ------------

+- Download the zip file, upload it to your sites layout folder, unpack it They should now be ready to use.

 - Install by, in the admin menubar, going to Structure > Layouts > Add layout.
   - or -